cuba-platform/imap-addon/README.md

 * Predefined events for implementing custom business logic and processing various updates.
 * User interface for configuring IMAP connection settings and events.

+Sample application, using this component can be found here: https://github.com/cuba-platform/imap-addon-demo

 # Getting Started

 ## Installation